jiayuchann/jiayuchann.github.io/_posts/2024-07-01-Emotet-Loader-Part1.md

 Address 00410DD0: "%s"_§&
 ```

+And we can see a list of additional DLLs that will be loaded: advapi32.dll, shell32.dll, crypt32.dll, urlmon.dll, userenv.dll, wininet.dll, wtsapi32.dll.

 Anyways, just a quick guide on how to deobfuscate Emotet.
 Will try to analyze its functionality in part 2!